 What dining services are available?

-As of July 21, Sodexo is formulating their plan for dining services on the Randolph Center campus.
-They will determine if there is to be dining in the cafeteria or only grab-and-go meals, as well as cafeteria hours.
-Students will be able to purchase meal plans for the semester if they live in residence or for the weeks of their labs, as applicable.
+Sodexo is offering dining in the cafeteria and grab-and-go meals.
+Students can purchase meal plans for the semester if they live in residence or for the weeks of their labs, as applicable.
 The café in SHAPE will remain closed.
+Meal plans are $276 a week.

 Have additional questions?
 Please reach out to us directly: